openssl/general-policies/policies/contractors-invoicing-policy.md

 ## Contractor Invoice Submission

-1. Contractors send their invoices directly to **finance@openssl.org** in the format and providing the information as detailed below.
+1. Contractors send their invoices directly to **finance@openssl.org** in a universally readable format, such as .pdf, and providing the information as detailed below.

 ## Processing Submitted Invoices